You can order your latte before you leave the house.

 This is the secret of the best salespeople:

-Making a personal connection with your customers helps you stand out in their minds — and stand out from the competition.
+Making a personal connection with our customers, showing that we genuinely care about them, helps us stand out in their minds — and stand out from the competition.

 What if, instead of using technology to keep people at arm’s length, we used it to strengthen personal connection?